 For tortoises that live outside during the warm months the process of bringing them indoors during the winter is call overwintering.
 Some tortoises naturally hibernate while others are from environments that stay warm year round therefore they need to be brought inside to prevent being frozen in the cold winter.

-Overwintering simply continues to provide the same type of environment in an indoor setting as your tortoise would get in the wild or in his outdoor enclosure.
+Overwintering simply continues to provide the same temperatures in an indoor setting as your tortoise would get in the wild, when the temperature in his outdoor enclosure would be too cold.

 How Do I Know if I Need to Overwinter My Tortoise?